cfreiner/wdi-project2/README.md

 Perhaps the biggest downfall of the app is the limited number of tweets that are tagged with exact locations.
 This is a result of Twitter moving towards a Four Square-based place-centric check-in system and away from users tagging their exact geocoordinates.
 When use of this place-tagging system becomes more prevalent, the app will probably become more useful and more fun.

+Tweets come with entities like hashtags and links, so future features could include ways to visualize hashtags.
+This would be a good way to utilize all the tweets that are included in the stream that aren't tagged with exact coordinates.

 ##Link to design docs
 https://www.dropbox.com/sh/wkc78l0fi8vh02c/AAA92nRJtDOd75bMlAm55Looa?dl=0

+##User Stories
+1. I'm a bored student sitting in class.
+I want a distraction, so I go to Crow's Nest and watch local tweets.
+Maybe I also check some other locations, and tweet some of my own tweets and watch them pop up on the screen.

+2. I'm an avid twitter user.
+I get into tweet conversations and arguments with people all the time.
+If I'm conversing with someone local, I want to be able to see their exact location on the map.